neuroinformatics-unit/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If possible, please submit a [Minimal Reproducible Example](https://en.wikipedia.org/wiki/Minimal_reproducible_example).

 **To Reproduce**
 Please enter full details of how to reproduce this bug.